Qtrax: History

 The company announced the launch of its service in January 2008, at the music industry's global conference MIDEM in Cannes.
-Qtrax claimed to have obtained licenses to distribute the music of the big four music record labels: EMI, SonyBMG, Universal Music Group and Warner Music Group.
+Qtrax claimed to have obtained licenses to distribute the music of the big four music record labels: EMI, Sony BMG, Universal Music Group and Warner Music Group.
 In the days leading up to the announcement, the stock price of Qtrax's parent company, Brilliant Digital, reached a 52-week high.
 However, within days, it became clear to the media that several of the material claims made by the company were untrue.

 When asked to explain, Qtrax stated that they felt they had "been unfairly crucified because a competitor tried to damage" them, and that they did "have industry agreements including with the major labels." although the "ink hadn't dried" on some of the deals.
 Qtrax also announced that it still planned to deliver on its promises "within months".

 In January 2008, the internet policing company, Web Sheriff notified Qtrax that regardless of whether the music companies supported the service, individual artists would have to give their approval.
 It was also reported that many of the images on the Qtrax web site were unlicensed.

 On March 18, 2008, Italian digital music website MusicBlob found that apparently several CD compilations of the Ultra Rare Trax series, a bootlegged CD series circulated on CD during the 1990s and dedicated to artists such as The KLF, Kraftwerk, Duran Duran and others, are listed in the Qtrax catalogue as if they were legitimate release.

 QTRAX launched a new initiative, the ARTIST MANIFESTO, on 27 January 2015, aimed at providing music artists with better compensation for digital music consumed via its (and others) digital music services.

 On April 25, 2015, The Telegraph reported that despite Qtrax's self-claimed approach of being pro-artists, it owes its employees thousands of dollars in unpaid salaries.
 The former employees are reporting accordingly in their Facebook page and their blog.